The "Small Crater" is the smallest among the 3 major geologic depression forms known as "craters" (Makhtesh) in the Negev desert.

-The Makhtesh Ha-Katan ("The Small Crater") is the smallest among the 5 large geologic depression forms known as Makhteshim (geological erosion cirques) in the Negev desert.
+The Makhtesh Ha-Katan ("The Small Crater") is the smallest among the 3 major geologic depression forms known as Makhteshim (geological erosion cirques) in the Negev desert.
 It is a closed valley with steep mountains enclosing it from all side, with an outlet on the east side.
 This is a unique geological form which can be found only in the Negev and the Sinai desert, and so the term "Makhtesh" was adopted as a geological term.
 The makhtesh was created by a natural geological process of erosion, unlike similar forms created by meteorites or volcanic activity.
 This process started 5 million years ago and ended about 8,000 years ago.
 The dry climate preserved the unique formation.

 The site is located to the south of the Beersheba-Dimona-Sodom road.